vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 III General Introduction to Sculptures and Iconography.

 Tirumala temple, like several others of its kind in South India, is a veritable treasure house of varied types of sculptures.
 They are found in different parts of the temple.
 The dividing line between iconography and sculpture of South Indian temples is not clear cut, for the sculpture itself is dominated by images of Gods and Goddesses.
-However, broadly speaking icons can be classified as enshrined images for which puja and offerings are made every- day.
+However, broadly speaking icons can be classified as enshrined images for which puja and offerings are made everyday.
 We can classify them into two broad groups viz., the Dhruva Berams or fixed images, and Bhoga or Utsava murtis that are used in connection with the ceremonies.
 Generally speaking, all the Dhruva Berams are made in stone while the Bhogamurtis are made of metal.
 But there are a good number of exceptions to this rule.

 As far as sculptures are concerned they are found embedded in the walls of the various mandapas and that too mostly in their pillars.
 In other words sculpture is a non-enshrined figure found in the mandapas, gopura dvaras, vimanam, etc., of the temple.